shyamgj1900/tp/docs/UserGuide.md

 their usages.

 The following explains the use of different icons in this user guide:
-* ❕ - Rules that you should follow when entering commands.
+* ❕ - Notes about the feature.
-* ❗ - Important notes that you should remember when using the program.
+* ❗ - Important rules that you should follow when using the program.
 * 🔗 - Links to related sections in this user guide.

 ### Latest Releases